miker704/Strife/patches.md

     - Brought back the Demo 2 login button.
     - So now visiters dont have to immediately make an account although i encourage you do as there are certain features blocked when using demo accounts but one can can open seperate browsers or normal and incognito/private mode and login in demo 1 and demo 2 and browse the app and explore the async functionality.
+    - returned both sliding animations for the sessions form slideDown animation for logging in and sliding up for signing up.
+    - Fixed a visual bug with the sliding up animation (which is why it was removed before).

 ## Backend Changes

 - Changed the routes to the new Routing system on the frontend to redirect banned users from both dmservers